mongodb/docs/source/includes/fact-enable-majority-readConcern.rst

 To use :term:`read concern` level of :readconcern:`"majority"`,

-- you must start the :program:`mongod` instances with the :option:`--enableMajorityReadConcern` command line option (or the :setting:`replication.enableMajorityReadConcern` set to ``true`` if using a configuration file).
+- you must start the :binary:`~bin.mongod` instances with the :option:`--enableMajorityReadConcern` command line option (or the :setting:`replication.enableMajorityReadConcern` set to ``true`` if using a configuration file).